bingoohuang/diamond-miner/README.md

     * Httpclient to diamond-server if local cache missed
     * Local snapshot

 >So if the diamond-server died, the client can still work by snapshot.
-And the snapshot is not available, the local disaster recovery dir can be used to temporarily.
+And even when the snapshot is not available, the local disaster recovery dir can be used temporarily.

 + The client has a standalone thread to update configs to diamond-server by comparing those md5 periodically per 15 seconds.
 + The server will dump all the config from database periodically per 10 minutes.